-Quick side note: potatoes, and potato chips, are a decent source of potassium.
-In fact, those 350 milligrams of potassium in a single serving of potato chips are 6% of your daily goal!
+Quick side note: potatoes, and potato chips, are a good source of potassium, especially in whole food form.
+In fact, those 350 milligrams of potassium in a single serving of potato chips are 6 percent of your daily needs!
 Not only is potassium a nutrient that most Americans fall short on, but potassium also helps offset excess sodium in your body.

 There are 170 milligrams of sodium in a single serving of potato chips.
 What does that actually mean?
-Well, it's 7% of your daily recommended limit (which is 2,300mg or about 1 teaspoon of salt) for healthy adults.
-It's 11 percent of the stricter 1,500 milligram limit—and that cap is for those who have high blood pressure, salt sensitivity or other conditions that would up their heart-health risk.
-So—big picture view here—from a sodium standpoint, LAY'S aren't all that "offensive."
+Well, it's 7 percent of your daily recommended limit (which is 2,300mg or about 1 teaspoon of salt) for healthy adults.
+It's 11 percent of the stricter 1,500 milligram limit—and that cap is for those who have high blood pressure, salt sensitivity or other conditions that would up their heart disease risk.
+So—from big picture point of view—from a sodium standpoint, LAY'S aren't all that "offensive."

 That said, potato chips are a packaged food and research shows the bulk of our sodium intake comes from packaged and restaurant foods.
 Potato chips also make the list of the top 25 foods that add sodium to our diets.

-So, if LAY'S Classic Potato Chips are just middle-of-the-road offensive, what other commonly eaten foods are more sodium egregious?
+So, if LAY'S Classic Potato Chips are just middle-of-the-road when it comes to high-sodium foods, what other commonly eaten foods are more sodium-rich?
 Let's take a look.

 10 Foods with More Sodium Than a Bag of Potato Chips